 Contribution: Authorized by Ohio Rev. Code Ann. § 2307.25, et seq.
 Right of contribution arises if one or more persons are jointly and severally liable and a tortfeasor pays more than its proportionate share of the liability.
 Ohio Rev. Code Ann. § 2307.25.
 There is no contribution for intentional torts, and a tortfeasor is not subject to contribution if its liability was not extinguished by a settlement, or if an amount paid in settlement was not reasonable.
 Id.
 Proportionate share of liability is based on comparative fault, but principles of equity may apply as well.
 Id.
-Contribution can be sought in underlying action or separate action.
-Ohio Rev. Code Ann. § 2307.26.
-Action for contribution must be commenced 1 year after settlement, final judgment or appellate review of judgment.
+Contribution are settlement, final judgment or appellate review of judgment.
 Id.
 Contribution arising out of actions related to improvements to real property are subject to Ohio's 10-year statute of repose.
 New Riegel Local Sch.
 Dist.
 Bd. of Educ. v.
 Buehrer Grp.
 Architecture & Eng'g, Inc. 2019-Ohio-2851, 2019 Ohio LEXIS 1446 (2019).

 Implied Indemnity: A person is entitled to indemnity when he is secondarily liable for the wrongs of another, who is primarily liable.
 Convention Center Inn, Ltd. v.
 Dow Chemical Co., 590 N.E.2d 898 (Ohio Ct.
 App.
 1990).
 To collect indemnity for sums paid in settlement of a claim, the party seeking indemnity must prove that the party from whom indemnity is claimed received timely notice of the settlement, that legal liability required the settlement, and that the settlement was fair and reasonable.
 Id.
 Cause of action does not arise until person seeking indemnification suffers a loss (i.e., pays the claim).
 Firemen's Ins.
 Co. v.
-Antol., 471 N.E.2d 831 (Ohio Ct.
+Antol, 471 N.E.2d 831 (Ohio Ct.
 App.
 1984).
 6-year statute of limitations.
-Id. (citing Ohio Rev. Code Ann. § 2305.07).
+Id. (citing R.C. § 2305.07).
 Indemnity arising out of actions related to improvements to real property are subject to Ohio's 10-year statute of repose.
 New Riegel.